 Q: Why is Elsevier building Evise?

 A: We want to make your life as an editor, reviewer or author easier by developing a web-based system that really suits your needs and makes your work more enjoyable.
-From Elsevier's point of view, this will make publishing with us more attractive.
+For authors, Evise will make publishing with Elsevier more attractive.

 Q: What are the benefits for my journal?

 Q: Why will Evise be better than EES?

 A: Evise has been built from scratch, with input from editors, reviewers, authors and Elsevier staff.
-Having worked with EES for many years, this group of people has gained deep insight in the ultimate submission and peer-review system.
-You can read about the key improvements here.
+With experience of working with EES over many years, these groups of people are able to provide their views on what they think the ultimate submission and peer-review system should be.
+You can read about the key benefits here.

 Q: Which languages will Evise support?